PauloPHLP/React.js-Host/README.md

 ## 🔎️ Description

-A React.js host application to be used in a Micro Front-end architecture.
+A React.js application to be used as a host on a Micro Front-end architecture.

 ## 🛠️ Running the app